Councilwoman Patricia Fairclough

-Vice Mayor Fairclough was born and raised in the Southwest Homestead Gardens Housing Development where, along with her twin brother, she was the youngest of six siblings.
+Councilwoman Fairclough was born and raised in the Southwest Homestead Gardens Housing Development where, along with her twin brother, she was the youngest of six siblings.
 She attended West Homestead Elementary and Homestead Middle School.
 As a young girl, she also volunteered to serve as a role model to peers her age in a Miami Dade Department of Juvenile Justice Program.

 She attended South Dade Senior High for her freshman and sophomore years, where she ran track, played basketball, and sang in the school’s gospel choir.
-During her final two years at Homestead Senior High School, where she later graduated, Vice Mayor Fairclough led a group of at-risk girl’s step team to a national title.
+During her final two years at Homestead Senior High School, where she later graduated, Councilwoman Fairclough led a group of at-risk girl’s step team to a national title.
 She won college scholarships from Alpha Delta Kappa and Alpha Kappa Alpha Sororities, Inc. which assisted her with financial aid to help her through college.

 - 2001 - Graduated with honors from Florida A & M University in Tallahassee with a bachelors degree in Elementary Education and started career in education as a teacher at Air Base Elementary’s Magnet School of International Education

 - 2007 - Received a MS. ED in Reading Education K-12 from Nova Southeastern University

 - 2009 - Obtained an Educational Specialist degree in Educational Leadership.